Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Introduction

 \section{Introduction}

-The accurate quantum-mechanical simulation of molecular systems is computationally challenging owing to the exponential scaling of Hilbert space dimensions with system size.
-Each additional particle increases both computational cost and memory requirements exponentially, creating an insurmountable barrier for classical computation as system complexity grows.
-This \textit{curse of dimensionality} affects quantum-mechanical simulations across many scientific domains in theoretical physics and chemistry, including condensed-state systems (molecular crystals, clusters and liquids, bimolecular environments), and gas-phase systems (molecular complexes, atmospheric and interstellar medium species).
-Within molecular sciences, the calculation of rotational-vibrational (rovibrational) energy levels and associated absorption spectra exemplifies this computational bottleneck.
-Current classical computing architectures and algorithms restrict high-accuracy rovibrational simulations to relatively small molecular systems, typically containing fewer than 10 atoms~\cite{Sarka2021,Carrington2017,Avila2019,Lauvergnat2023, Sunaga2024, Glaser2023, Felker2023,Mtyus2023, Larsson2025}.
-Achieving spectroscopic accuracy of 1~cm$^{-1}$ or better is essential for modeling absorption and emission spectra in molecular physics, high-resolution spectroscopy, astrophysics, and exoplanetary atmospheres~\cite{Gordon2017}.
-Thermodynamic and kinetic modeling, such as the computation of heat capacities, internal vibrational relaxation, or transport properties in molecular junctions, typically tolerates energy-level uncertainties of 10–100~cm$^{-1}$, yet still require using a relatively high-quality and computationally demanding models, which succumb to the curse of dimensionality.
+The accurate quantum-mechanical simulation of molecular systems becomes exponentially more challenging as system size increases.
+Each additional particle multiplies the Hilbert-space dimensionality, computational cost, and memory requirements, creating a fundamental exponential barrier to classical computation as system complexity grows.
+This \textit{curse of dimensionality} affects quantum-mechanical simulations across major areas of theoretical physics and chemistry, including condensed-phase systems such as molecular crystals, clusters, liquids, and bimolecular environments, as well as gas-phase systems including molecular complexes relevant to atmospheric, exoplanetary, and interstellar chemistry and spectroscopy.
+For example, achieving spectroscopic sub-wavenumber accuracy in energy-level calculations is essential for modeling absorption and emission spectra in molecular physics, astrophysics, and exoplanetary-atmosphere research~\cite{Gordon2017,Gordon2022,Tennyson2020,Huang2021,Jing2025}.
+First-principles thermodynamic and kinetic modeling, such as the computation of heat capacities, internal vibrational relaxation, or transport properties in molecular junctions~\cite{Galperin2007,Jahangiri2021}, typically tolerates energy-level uncertainties of tens of wavenumbers, yet still requires relatively high-quality and computationally demanding models, which succumb to the same curse of dimensionality.